rsdoiel/antenna/archives/2025/snapshots_2025.30.md

 date: 2025-07-29, from: Raspberry Pi News (.com)

-<p>A new A4 stepping of our RP2350 microcontroller is now available, with fixes and improvements.
+<p>New A4 stepping of our RP2350 microcontroller now available, with security and other improvements.
 Plus: another RP2350 Hacking Challenge!</p>
 <p>The post <a href="https://www.raspberrypi.com/news/rp2350-a4-rp2354-and-a-new-hacking-challenge/">RP2350 A4, RP2354, and a new Hacking Challenge</a> appeared first on <a href="https://www.raspberrypi.com">Raspberry Pi</a>.</p>